WIMHS Fall Welcome 2017!

 - Scholarship: To provide advocacy and seek opportunities for scholarly contributions and other collaborative work.

 Please see the Women in Medicine and Health Sciences Strategic Plan (PDF) for full details.

 Advocating for Leadership

-Each year, our school selects and financial supports promising women faculty to attend national career development and leadership programs.
-Watch for e-mail announcements soliciting candidates who would like to considered for the following programs:
+Each year, our school selects and financially supports promising women faculty to attend national career development and leadership programs.
+Watch for email announcements soliciting candidates who would like to considered for the following programs:

 Working with the AAMC: Our WIMHS maintains an active presence at the national level, by participating in the AAMC Group on Women in Medicine and Science (GWIMS).
 Lydia P. Howell, M.D. and Amparo Villablanca, M.D. are our GWIMS representatives.

 Women in Medicine and Health Sciences featured in Week 1 of GWIMS Celebrating Women in Medicine Month with recently published work "Evaluating a Medical School's Climate for Women's Success: Outcomes for Faculty Recruitment, Retention, and Promotion", (PDF) Journal of Women's Health, Vol. 26, No. 5 / 2017

 Recipient of 2016 Dean's Team Award for Inclusion Excellence